michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0123.md

 - v: keep in check
 - v: exploit the power of
 ### Family
-harness: harnessed, harnesses, harnessing, unharness+;unharness: unharnessed, unharnesses, unharnessing
+- harness: harnessed, harnesses, harnessing, unharness+
+- unharness: unharnessed, unharnesses, unharnessing
 ### Examples
 - Cognitive behavioral therapy also harnesses the effectiveness of verbalizing positive thoughts.
 - But the people at the Postal Service were not the first to harness the power of the song.